 T-Mobile said the increase was less than last year due to more competition in the marketplace, the timing of a new iPhone launch and negative impact from hurricanes.

-Wall Street analysts have said consumers pushed out decisions to switch carriers until the fourth quarter when Apple Inc's
+Wall Street analysts have said consumers pushed out decisions to switch carriers until the fourth quarter when Apple Inc's <AAPL.O> iPhone X is expected to debut.
+New phone launches typically give customers incentive to upgrade plans and change service providers.

 The company said it now expects to add 3.3 million to 3.6 million customers who pay a monthly bill, up from 3 million to 3.6 million.